amosfullstack/quartz/content/Study Guide - Pass Java (CP 215) Exams Like Drinking Water.md

 ---

 ### **Step 4.
 Inheritance (Code Reuse)**

-Learn how to implement inheritance and its importance in OOP
+Learn how to implement inheritance and its importance in OOP.

 - **Definition** : One class inherits properties/methods of another.
 - **Keyword** : `extends`.